-Entry for Wessex League Events is payable on the day (except Basingstoke on 9th Dec).
+Entry for Wessex League Events is payable on the day (although some events allow online pre-entry).

-Entry fees vary between events but is typically about £12 for adults, £5 for Under 16s, and free or £1 for Under 12s.
+Entry fees vary between events but is typically about £15 for adults, £6 for Under 16s, and £2 for Under 12s.

 Under 12s do not need a licence or have to pay a day-licence levy.
 Events for the Under 12s are organised as British Cycling Go-Cross Events.
 These events are either free or have a small entry charge of £1 or £2.

 Most events also promote a Novice race for newcomers to the sport who are nervous about a one hour race in the senior event.
 The novice race is run just after the Youth start (so you ride around at the same time as the Youths) and complete a race of around 30 minutes.
 There is less pressure in this race so just come along, enter and have fun.
 A smaller field means less bumping and barging and a chance to race the course at your own pace.
 Novice races are usually organised as Go-Cross introductory events so no licence is needed to take part, and the entry fee is lower.